NHSDigital/software-engineering-quality-framework/tools/nhsd-git-secrets/README.md

 ## How to get started

 If your team isn't doing secrets scanning at all yet, the fundamental first step is to understand the current state of the art.
-Use the [Macbook](README-mac-workstation.md) or Windows (coming soon...) guides to set up and run Git-Secrets for a nominated team member.
+Use the [macOS](README-mac-workstation.md), [Linux/WSL](README-linux-workstation.md) or [Windows](README-windows-workstation.md) guides to set up and run Git-Secrets for a nominated team member.
 Run the tooling, and ascertain whether there's any immediate actions to be taken.

 ## Getting to green